iamjamlin/AuraMuse/support/en/index.md

 Settings > Apple ID > Subscriptions

-Find Auralis, then manage or cancel your subscription there.
+Find AuraMuse, then manage or cancel your subscription there.

 ### 4. How do I request a refund?

-Subscriptions for Auralis are processed by Apple App Store.
+Subscriptions for AuraMuse are processed by Apple App Store.
 If you need to request a refund, please submit your request through Apple's official channel:

 https://reportaproblem.apple.com/